SWIM TEAM - MEET VOLUNTEER POSITIONS:

 Chief Timer

-- The Chief Timer is in charge of all timing and recording results for each race.
+- In charge of all timing and recording results for each race.

 - Chief Timer maintains the timer box with supplies/equipment